Maternal Vaccines and How Faith-Based Charities Can Help Raise Awareness

 A bit more about our own work...

-As FaithAction, we have used the past few years engaging with faith communities and faith leaders developing a toolkit and national campaign, Faith for a Safe Start, to tackle maternal inequalities and bringing the role of faith in the support of dealing of this issue.
+At FaithAction, we have spent the past few years engaging with faith communities and faith leaders to develop a toolkit and national campaign, Faith for a Safe Start, to tackle maternal inequalities and highlight the role that faith can play in addressing these issues

-Our toolkit will cover understanding the inequalities, navigating the system and utilising the role of faith communities and leaders in supporting their communities through this.
-The campaign will seek to unite and engage local maternal and neonatal services with these faith communities in enhancing the support around tackling maternal inequalities.
+Our toolkit will explain what these inequalities are, how to navigate the health system and how faith communities and leaders can support their communities through this.
+The campaign will seek to unite and engage local maternal and neonatal services with faith communities to enhance work around tackling maternal inequalities.

 Faith-based organisations, with their unique position of trust and influence, can bridge the gap between medical journeys and personal faith, helping mothers feel empowered and supported in making the best health decisions for their families.
 Through workshops, resources, partnerships, and compassionate guidance, faith-based organisations can play a vital role in promoting maternal health and giving the next generation a safer, healthier start.